nexusformat/definitions/manual/source/strategies.rst

 Strategies: Time-stamped data
 #############################
 *How should I store time-stamped data?*

-Time-stamped data can stored in both :ref:`NXlog` and :ref:`NXevent_data`.
+Time-stamped data can be stored in both :ref:`NXlog` and :ref:`NXevent_data` structures.
-:ref:`NXevent_data` is used for storing neutron event data and :ref:`NXlog` would be used for storing any other time-stamped data, e.g. sample temperature, chopper top-dead-centre, motor position etc.
+Of the two, :ref:`NXlog` is the most important one, :ref:`NXevent_data` is used only for storing neutron event data and :ref:`NXlog` would be used for storing any other time-stamped data, e.g. sample temperature, chopper top-dead-centre, motor position, detector data etc.

+Regarding the NeXus file structure to use, there is one simple rule: just use the standard NeXus file structure but replace the fields for streamed data elements through :ref:`NXlog` or :ref:`NXevent_data` structures.
+For example, consider the collection of detector images against a change in the magnetic field on the sample.
+Then, both NXsample/magnetic_field and NXdetector/data would be :ref:`NXlog` structures containing the time stamped data.

 Both :ref:`NXlog` and :ref:`NXevent_data` have additional support for storing time-stamped data in the form of cues; cues can be used to place markers in the data that allow one to